ittner/newslinkrss/README.md

 # Usage examples

 newslinkrss is lacking a lot of documentation, but the following examples can show a bit of what it can and can not do.
-A complete list of options can be read by typing `newslinkrss --help`.
+To make understanding easier, examples uses mostly the long, verbose, form of some options even when abbreviations are available.
+A complete list of options, abbreviations, default values, etc. can be read by typing `newslinkrss --help`.

 ### Simplest case